codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/microservices.md

 ## Adding a new microservice to an existing application

-As an example, let's say that you have an application with 5 microservices.
-Two of them use Java and 3 use NodeJs.
-You can easily create 2 pipelines for the whole application (one for each programming language).
+As an example, let's say that you have an application with five microservices.
+Two of them use Java and three use NodeJs.
+You can easily create two pipelines for the whole application, one for each programming language.

-However, if you take advantage of [multi-stage Docker builds]({{site.baseurl}}/docs/ci-cd-guides/building-docker-images/#production-ready-docker-images-with-multi-stage-builds) you could even have a single pipeline for all 5 services:
+However, if you take advantage of [multistage Docker builds]({{site.baseurl}}/docs/ci-cd-guides/building-docker-images/#production-ready-docker-images-with-multi-stage-builds), you could even have a single pipeline for all five services:

  `codefresh.yml`
 {% highlight yaml %}